omnect/omnect-device-service/README.md

 ]
 ```

+The current general consent status is also exposed to he cloud as reported property.

 #### User consent
 If there is no general approval for a firmware update, a separate approval must be given for each upcoming update.